sibvisions/flutter_jvx/CONTRIBUTING.md

     Then interface methods
     Sub/Inner interfaces at the end

-    Each interface strats with “I”
+    Each interface starts with “I”
     Important changes are documented in the header, including time stamp and author Documentation for the interface declaration, ALL methods and constants